2015 Indian Premier League: IPL Fanpark initiative

 BCCI started a new initiative IPL Fanpark to spread the reach of IPL across the country.
 As a part of the initiative, IPL was made available in the stadiums across 15 cities, apart from the 12 venues hosting the matches, on a large screen.
 The access to these stadiums was free and based on first-come first-served basis.
-Final match at Nashik.

 Opening ceremony

 The opening ceremony was held at the Salt Lake Stadium in Kolkata, on 7 April 2015.
 The captains of all eight teams signed the "MCC Spirit of Cricket" pledge.
 The ceremony featured live performances of Hrithik Roshan, Anushka Sharma, Farhan Akhtar, Shahid Kapoor among others.
 The ceremony began after a one and a half hours delay due to rain.